2025 Professional Training Program starts in:

 Our Practitioners

-Our Directory includes both certified and student practitioners who have completed 1, 2 or all 3 training modules of the certification program, and who are already out serving the horses of the world, or completing their self-study practicum requirements.
+Our Online Practitioner Directory includes both certified and student practitioners who have completed 1, 2 or all 3 training modules of the certification program, and who are already out serving the horses of the world, or completing their self-study practicum requirements.

 EHSEs who are also Association (AEHSE) members are indicated by a star below their name in the directory, and may include the appropriate membership badge on their website, social media profiles and marketing materials.